 12 and 13 October: Aquavitae fair in Mülheim: Peter Wills, Sales Manager of Kilchoman and son of Anthony Wills presents among other things the new “Vintage 2007”.

-21-25 October 2013: German Tasting Tour: Kilchoman manager John McLellan presents the latest Kilchoman bottlings at tastings in 5 German whisky specialty stores (Wein und Whisky Reifferscheid, Bonn-Mehlem; Friedrich Bremer Weinhandlung, Göttingen; Whiskyland Oranienburg, Flickenschild Whisky & Cigars, Itzehoe and Scoma, Jever).
+21-25 October 2013: German Tasting Tour: Kilchoman manager John MacLellan presents the latest Kilchoman bottlings at tastings in five German whisky stores (Wein und Whisky Reifferscheid, Bonn-Mehlem; Friedrich Bremer Weinhandlung, Göttingen; Whiskyland Oranienburg, Flickenschild Whisky & Cigars, Itzehoe and Scoma, Jever).
 Exclusively for the Tasting Tour, the German importer Alba Import launched a “Small Batch for Germany” together with Kilchoman.
-Three five-year-old fresh bourbon barrels were selected by John McLellan and aged for 3 months in Oloroso sherry barrels.
+Three five-year-old fresh bourbon barrels were selected by John MacLellan and aged for 3 months in Oloroso sherry barrels.

 December: at the end of the year Kilchoman reports a new production record: just over 130,000 litres of alcohol have been distilled.
 During the year, a heat exchanger was also installed, which led to a significant reduction in oil consumption in the production process.